Effective and Efficient Communication

 How often have you not used some of these collaboration tools because they were unreliable or temporarily unavailable?
-What happens to your work groups productivity when these systems are down?
+What happens to your workgroup’s productivity when these systems are down?
 Do you have multiple individuals spending idle time waiting for resolution of the related IT problems?
 Do you have to resort to more primitive and less productive methods of collaborating during system downtime?
-A good MSP can keep these systems up and running, so that collaboration efforts are optimized, tools are used as desired, and planned workflow experiences minimal interruptions.
+A good managed IT support services provider can keep these systems up and running, so that collaboration efforts are optimized, tools are used as desired, and planned workflow experiences minimal interruptions.

 Data and Information Management